apple/apple-llvm-infrastructure-tools/README.md

 `git-mt-split2mono-map-llvm` maps split repo open source LLVM commits to their canonical monorepo commits.

-Note that grabbing a revision from `git-svn-id:` is not sufficient, since without checking ancestry the tool can't know if this is the original commit or a cherry-pick.
+Note: this is necessary since it's not safe for `git-mt-split2mono` to just run `git-mt-llvm-svn` and `git-mt-llvm-svn2git` (leveraging `git-svn-id:`), since without checking ancestry it can't know if this is the original commit or a cherry-pick.

 FIXME: unless, is it safe to compare commit date and author date?